 You are encouraged to be present during the entire inspection to see everything for yourself and to be sure your specific questions are answered.
 Water shut-offs, air filter locations, and electrical equipment operation will be explained during the inspection.
-Saturday and evening inspections are available at no extra charge, however, daylight is necessary for exterior inspections.
+Late afternoon inspections are available at no extra charge, however, daylight is necessary for exterior inspections.

 It is important for the inspector to be able to access as much of the building as possible, including attics, crawl spaces and utility areas, and that utilities be turned on.
 Roofs that can be safely climbed for inspection will be inspected from the roof.
 Attics and crawl spaces that can be safely entered and provide physical access for the inspector will be inspected.